itning/guava-retrying3/README.md

 Inspiration for this implementation came from [Efficient retry/backoff mechanisms](https://paperairoplane.net/?p=640).

-# Documentation
-Javadoc can be found [here](http://rholder.github.io/guava-retrying/javadoc/2.0.0).

 # Building from source
-The guava-retrying module uses a [Gradle](http://gradle.org)-based build system.
-In the instructions below, [`./gradlew`](http://vimeo.com/34436402) is invoked from the root of the source tree and serves as a cross-platform, self-contained bootstrap mechanism for the build.
-The only prerequisites are [Git](https://help.github.com/articles/set-up-git) and JDK 1.6+.
+The guava-retrying module uses a [maven](https://maven.apache.org/)-based build system.
+The only prerequisites are [Git](https://help.github.com/articles/set-up-git) and JDK 1.8+.

 ## check out sources
-`git clone git://github.com/rholder/guava-retrying.git`
+`git clone git://github.com/itning/guava-retrying3.git`

 ## compile and test, build all jars
-`./gradlew build`
+`./mvn `

 ## install all jars into your local Maven cache
-`./gradlew install`
+`./mvn install`

 # License
 The guava-retrying module is released under version 2.0 of the